riffomonas/RR_R25_2014/research_plan.md

   * Experience requesting strains and reagents from others for wetlab-based experiments

-* Misconceptions: The end goal of a project is a paper, rather than buildign to the next paper
+* Misconceptions: The end goal of a project is a paper, rather than building to a series of papers

 ***Conceptually difficult material:***

 * Releasing data to the public
-* Making analysis accessible to the research supevisor or those that do not understand code
+* Making analysis accessible to the research supervisor or those that do not understand code

 ***Learning goals:***